 I was recently in the public library’s children section, which covers literature from the cardboard books, that get chewed on more than read by toddlers, to young reader books.
-Young Readers book, not Young Adult, so Goosebumps but not Twilight, if you know what I mean.
+Young Readers books, as in Goosebumps and A Series of Unfortunate Events.
 So imagine my surprise when I found so many classic novels over in this section.
-I thought that was strange, but I’m not really good at judging reading levels of books, especially since there is such a fine line between the two.
-I mean half the Harry Potter series is in Young Readers while the other half is in Young Adult, and as you read that series you can see how the writing grows and changes (one of the things that makes me consider J.K.
+I thought that was strange, but I’m not really good at judging reading levels of books, even though as I recalled them they seemed far too sophisticated for such a classification.
+Though there are books that delve into serious topics that are easily categorized in that area.
+Half of the Harry Potter series is in Young Readers while the other half is in Young Adult, and as you read that series you can see how the writing grows and changes (one of the things that makes me consider J.K.
 Rowling one of the best writers out there to have a series that can grow with the reader), but it’s also a bit murky when one does finally switch from one level to the next.

 Instead of the well known first line:

 “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”

 “It is a fact, everyone agrees, that a young man with money should have a wife.”